linode/docs/docs/guides/quick-answers/linux/choosing-a-distribution/index.md

 ## What is a Distribution?

-**Distributions** or *"distros"* can be described as different operating system versions built on top of the underlying Linux Kernel to support a variety of use-cases and preferences.
+**Distributions**, also called *distros*, can be described as different operating system versions built on top of the underlying Linux Kernel to support a variety of use-cases and preferences.
 Since all distributions are built on Linux, most are similar and can be used interchangeably.
 Ubuntu, for example, is the most popular for it's ease of use and the ability to abstract smaller configuration tasks for you by default.
 Arch Linux, on the other hand, favors a high level of control over simplicity so that you can fine tune the way that your system functions.

+## List of Distributions Available on Linode

 Below is a full list of distributions that we provide along with a brief description.
 Once you've decided on a distribution, it's typically recommended to select the latest *LTS* (Long Term Support) release on systems intended for production use.
 This ensures that the system will receive security updates for as long as possible.